Bayesian experimental design without posterior calculations: an adversarial approach

 A \emph{scoring rule} $\mathcal{S}(q, \theta)$ measures the quality of a distribution -- in this paper represented by its density $q(\theta)$ -- to model an uncertain quantity, given a realised value $\theta$.
 Low scores represent a good match.
 A scoring rule is \emph{strictly proper} if, given any $p(\theta)$, $\E_{\theta \sim p(\theta)}[\mathcal{S}(q, \theta)]$ is uniquely minimised by $q=p$.
 For more background on scoring rules see for example \cite {Gneiting:2007} and \cite{Parry:2012}.

 Given a scoring rule, two related quantities are

-Appendix \ref{app:scoring} gives details of the entropy and divergence for two strictly proper scoring rules which will be used below, logarithmic score and Hyv\"arinen score \citep{Hyvarinen:2005}.
-Note that Hyv\"arinen score uses only the derivatives of $\log q(\theta)$ so can be calculated from unnormalised densities.
+Appendix \ref{app:scoring} gives details of the entropy and divergence for two strictly proper scoring rules which will be used below: logarithmic score and Hyv\"arinen score \citep{Hyvarinen:2005}.
+Hyv\"arinen score uses only the derivatives of $\log q(\theta)$, so it can be calculated from unnormalised densities.